authgear/authgear-server/docs/specs/oidc.md

 - `openid`: It is required by the OIDC spec
 - `offline_access`: It is required to issue refresh token.
 - `https://authgear.com/scopes/full-access`: Full access scope allows access to privileged user operations.
-Only first-party client can request this scope.
+Only [first-party public clients](#first-party-public-clients) can request this scope.
 - `https://authgear.com/scopes/full-userinfo`: Returns the complete userinfo in the id_token or through the userinfo endpoint.

 ### response_type